technicat/technicat.github.io/README.md

 Uses the [Jekyll Minimal](https://github.com/orderedlist) theme with some modifications.

-Social media icons from [Ionicons](http://ionicons.com) or the social media companies (Medium, about.me)
+Social media icons are from [Ionicons](http://ionicons.com) or their respective social media companies (Medium, about.me)

 App store badges are official badges from their respective sites.